open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_gdtf_fixtures" href="#faq_gdtf_fixtures" class="uk-accordion-title">Why do fixtures from GDTF have different features, like Gobo or Color and some not?</a>
-<div class="uk-accordion-content"> GDTF is a format to describe real world
+<div class="uk-accordion-content">GDTF is a format to describe real world devices, meaning that there are real
-devices, meaning that there are real lights out there which someone physically built and uses on real stages.
+lights out there which some manufacturer produces and which people use on real stages.
 Some of them are simple with just a lamp, some have colors, others may have gobos and pan/tilt and so on.
 If you don't care about this, you can choose any fixture.
 See also the next question.
 </div>
 </li>